Big Ten Changes Course, Will Play Fall Football After All

 The decision to play came after sharp pressure from coaches, players, parents and even President Donald Trump, all of them pushing for a Big Ten football season.
 The conference is home to a number of battleground states in the November election, and Trump swifly applauded the move in a tweet.

-The emergence of daily rapid-response COVID-19 testing, not available when university presidents and chancellors decided to pull the plug on the season, helped trigger a re-vote.
-The Big Ten said it will begin daily antigen testing of its athletes, coaches and staff on Sept.
+The emergence of daily, rapid-response COVID-19 testing, not available when university leaders decided to pull the plug on the fall season, helped trigger a re-vote.
+The Big Ten said it will begin daily antigen testing of all its fall sport athletes, coaches and staff Sept.
 30.

+Northwestern President Morton Schapiro, chairman of the presidents' council, said the turning point for him on giving the green light to football — even though many students have not been allowed back on the Evanston, Illinois, campus — didn't come until this past weekend.

+“Medical opinions changed,” Schapiro said.
+“Paul Samuelson, the great economist was once asked why he changed his mind.
+And he said, ‘When the facts change, the mind changes.’”

 Team positivity rates and population positivity rate thresholds will be used to determine whether teams must halt practice or play.
-The earliest an athlete will be able to return to game competition would be 21 days following a COVID-19 positive diagnosis.
+The earliest an athlete will be able to return to game competition would be 21 days following a COVID-19 positive diagnosis, following a cardiac evaluation and clearance from a cardiologist designated by the university.

+Myocarditis, an inflammation of the heart, was also among the concerns cited by the Big Ten in August.

 “Everyone associated with the Big Ten should be very proud of the groundbreaking steps that are now being taken to better protect the health and safety of the student-athletes and surrounding communities,” said Dr. Jim Borchers, team physician for Ohio State.

-The Big Ten will take a bow, but the conference has been battered for a month.
+The Big Ten will take a bow, but the conference has been battered for a month and businesses in college towns from Nebraska to Maryland have lost millions in sales.

-First-year Commissioner Kevin Warren was the main target, criticized for a lack of communication within the conference and not providing enough information to back the initial decision.
+First-year Commissioner Kevin Warren was the main target, criticized for a lack of communication and not providing enough information to back the initial decision.

+“We have passionate athletes.
+We have passionate families and we have passionate fans,” Warren said of the blowback.
+"And so I take that from a positive standpoint.”

-The Big Ten postponed Aug.
-11, indicating it would try to make up the season in the spring.
-But there was no plan in place.
+The Big Ten postponed fall sports just six days after unveiling a modified conference-only schedule that was set to begin Labor Day weekend, and indicated it would try to make up the season in the spring.
+But there was no plan in place and the reaction was sharp.
+Trump at one point called Warren, who described their conversation as “productive” and “respectful.”

 The Pac-12 followed the Big Ten in postponing, but was far more detailed in its explanation and also had more obvious hurdles to clear.
 Half the Pac-12 schools are still operating under statewide restrictions that make it impossible for teams to practice.

+Pac-12 Commissioner Larry Scott released a statement Tuesday saying the conference has not been given the go-ahead by state officials in California and Oregon to begin preparing for a football season.

+“We are hopeful that our new daily testing capability can help satisfy public health official approvals in California and Oregon to begin contact practice and competition,” he said.
+The conference is also dealing with wildfires across the West.

-Meanwhile, as the Big Ten and Pac-12 bailed, the three other Power Five conferences forged ahead, along with three other major college football leagues.
+As the Big Ten and Pac-12 bailed in August, the other three Power Five conferences forged ahead, along with three other major college football leagues.
 Games have started, with the Big 12 and Atlantic Coast Conference kicking off last week.
 The Southeastern Conference is scheduled to start playing games Sept.
 26.

 Meanwhile, the Big Ten was on the sideline, with coaches struggling to explain to players why other teams could play but they could not.